Registered Qonic logo

 Looking ahead

-Being selected as a finalist for the Trimble 0–60 Challenge was an incredible experience to collaborate, learn and see how far openBIM can really go.
+Being selected as a finalist for the Trimble 0–60 Challenge was an incredible opportunity to build, to collaborate, and to show the AEC industry how far open BIM can really go.

 Try Qonic